 The Gin Mule – a combo of gin and ginger beer that’s a little sweet, a little spicy and one of the easiest drinks you’ll ever make.
-A variation of the classic moscow mule, this recipe is popular even among those who don’t love gin!
+A variation of the traditional Moscow mule, this recipe is popular even among those who don’t love gin!

 And if you do love gin, you should really try this Gin and Ginger Ale cocktail that’s flavored with lemon and mint!

 It’s no secret that I’m a huge fan of ginger beer.
 It’s bright snappy flavor and subtle sweetness make it the perfect cocktail mixer.
 Plus, you get a lot of flavor for very little effort which is always a win in my book!